magnus-leksell/zen-quote/README.md

 };
 ```

-Please note that the `id` column is added automatically by Sequelize.
+Note that the `id` column is added automatically by Sequelize.

 ## The database